-Some of these situations can end very tragically.
+Lack of digital rights to privacy can sometimes end very tragically.
 For instance, a 21-year-old married woman from India allegedly tried to end her life after her former boyfriend posted her private pictures on social media.
 The affected woman consumed phenyl as she felt that the incident has irrevocably ruined her reputation and married life.
 Fortunately, the girl was saved.
 But we will never know how many such stories caused the deaths of the victims.

 According to Article 12 of the Universal Declaration of Human Rights, “no one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
 Everyone has the right to the protection of the law against such interference or attacks”.